Resolution Before Trial: Settlement

 - Consider what you're willing to give up in order to get the case settled.
 Usually, there must be some give and take on the part of the plaintiff and defendant to negotiate a settlement that both sides will accept;

-- Unfavorable publicity for either side.
+- Unfavorable publicity for either side should be considered when there is a possibility for settlement.
 Generally, civil court trials are open to the public, which allows for media coverage and scrutiny;

 - The amount of personal information that could be revealed at trial or through further discovery;

 - Possible disclosure of business information or trade secrets;

 - When the case is likely to be called for trial as well as the estimated length of the trial;